 But the Sioux's happiness didn't last long.
-They could not find food any more and had to travel to find it.
+They could not find food any more and had to travel, to find it.
 The white people were not kind to them.
-Hungry and poor, the Indians had a dream of another battle against the white people, and they started dancing the Ghost Dance, which they dance to make dreams come true.
-The white generals saw them dancing and were afraid that the Indians might attack, so the soldiers came one night and killed Sitting Bull.
-After his death more white men moved into the Indian territory.
-The Indian way of life was gone forever.
-Today most Sioux live on reservations in Dakota and are still doing some of the things their great-grandparents did; the Ghost Dance is one of them.
+Hungry and poor, the indians had a dream of enother battle against the white people, and they started dancing the Ghost Dance, which they dance to make cheams come true.
+The white generals saw them dancing and were shald thet the indians might stack, so the solders came one night and killed Sitting Bull.
+After his death more white men moved into the indian territory.
+The indian way of life was gone forever.
+Today most Sious live on reservations in Dekota and are still doing some of the things their great-grandparents did; the Ghost Dance is one of them.